kaaproject/kaa/Programming-guide/Key-platform-features/Devices-provisioning-and-registration/index.md

 ## Endpoint authentication

-Kaa uses hybrid encryption system that is based on RSA with 2048-bit key pair and AES with 256(512)-bit key.
+In the default implementation, Kaa platform uses hybrid encryption system that is based on RSA with 2048-bit key pair and AES with 256(512)-bit key.
 During the start of a new session, every endpoint sends an encrypted and digitally signed session key.
 Session key is a randomly generated AES key that is also encrypted with public key of the Kaa node that handles this session or request.
 The digital signature of a session key is based on the private key of the endpoint.